 Any observer of this event is permitted to wrap and/or replace the Producer.
-The container must use the final value of this property, after all observers have been called, whenever it performs injection upon the managed bean, session bean or other Java EE component class supporting injection.
+The container must use the final value of this property, after all observers have been called, whenever it calls the producer or disposer.

 For example, this observer decorates the Producer for the all producer methods and field of type EntityManager.